Skip to main content Skip to chat

 Differences between ETFs and mutual funds

 Mutual funds tend to be more expensive than ETFs because in Canada, mutual funds have traditionally been sold through financial advisors and mutual fund sales representatives.
 These "middlepersons" come with extra costs, such as salaries and commissions, that are often built into the ongoing costs of mutual funds, in part because of the advice they offer.
+These costs are expressed as a management expense ratio or MER and should be a part of the fund's information package.

-Another reason mutual funds tend to be more expensive than ETFs is because many mutual funds are actively managed whereas many ETFs are passively managed.
+Another reason mutual funds tend to be more expensive than ETFs is that many mutual funds are actively managed whereas many ETFs are passively managed.
 Active management tends to be more expensive than passive management.

 How do ETFs compare with mutual funds?